 - and other key aspects that ensure a building is safe.

 Most repair work is excluded from Building Regulations, with the exceptions of replacement windows, underpinning and rewiring.
 However, apart from certain new buildings such as sheds, outbuildings and some conservatories, all new building work, including alterations, must comply with the Regulations.

 Typical Examples of Work Needing Approval:

-- Loft conversions.
-Internal structural alterations, such as the removal of a load-bearing wall
+- Internal structural alterations, such as knocking down an internal wall that is loadbearing

 - Installation of baths, showers, WCs which involve new drainage or waste plumbing

 (MORE: If you do need planning permission for your house extension, check out our complete guide to approval)

 3. Should I Build as Big a House Extension as Possible?